Course aim

 Examination

-The final grade is based on the performance on problem sets (performed individually) and the graded reports on projects (performed in groups of two students).
-There is no written exam.
+The final grade is based on the performance on problem sets (performed individually) and projects (performed in groups with two students), one graded project report, and an oral exam.
 Ethical aspects will be explicitly examined.

-General examination rules for both problem sets and projects
+General rules for both problem sets and projects

 - Students are allowed to discuss together and help each other when solving the problems and working on projects.
 However, every student must understand their submitted solution in the sense that they should be able to explain and discuss them in detail with a peer or with a teacher.